 Barbie

 Barbie dolls revolutionized the toy industry, becoming the dream of many little girls.
-However, critics accused the brand of promoting a glamorous lifestyle and unattainable ideals of beauty.
+However, critics accused the brand of promoting a glamorous lifestyle and unattainable beauty ideals.
 Despite the discontent of some adults, the dolls continued to exist and even served as the basis for a huge multimedia franchise.

-Barbie is an era that began in 1959.
-However, it would not have existed if Ruth Handler had not stumbled upon the German Bild Lilli doll.
-She and her husband worked for Mattel, so they bought the eye-catching brand and changed the look of the toy a bit – primarily the manufacturing material, hairstyle, and accessories.
+Barbie’s era began in 1959.
+However, it would not have existed had Ruth Handler not stumbled upon the German Bild Lilli doll.
+She and her husband worked for Mattel, so they bought the eye-catching brand and changed the toy’s look a bit—primarily the manufacturing material, hairstyle, and accessories.

 Fisher Price

 Wooden toys with strings are long gone.
-Today, Fisher-Price produces safe soft toys, plastic dolls, cars, and construction sets.
-Especially the well-known series Little People, which includes separate figures of people and animals, as well as whole sets from which you can build cities.
+Fisher-Price today produces safe soft toys, plastic dolls, cars, and construction sets.
+Especially the well-known series Little People, which includes separate figures of people and animals and whole sets from which you can build cities.

-The range of Fisher Price products is focused on preschoolers, so all toys are useful and educational.
+Fisher Price’s product range is focused on preschoolers, so all toys are useful and educational.
 For example, the Rescue Heroes series familiarizes children with the professions of rescuers, firemen, or policemen.
-And the Imaginext worlds provide endless scope for imagination.
+The Imaginext worlds provide endless scope for imagination.

 Nintendo

-The famous Japanese manufacturer of video games and consoles gets additional income from souvenir figurines resembling the favorite characters of gamers.
+Nintendo, the famous Japanese manufacturer of video games and consoles, earns additional income from souvenir figurines resembling gamers’ favorite characters.
 Characters from Splatoon, Animal Crossing, Super Mario Bros., and The Legend of Zelda have become collector’s items for kids and adults alike.
 Nintendo produces themed plush toys, PVC figurines, and plastic models.

 Any clothing, especially children’s clothes, should meet quality standards.
 Therefore, when choosing clothes, it is necessary to pay attention to the following factors:

 However, safe fittings and comfortable anatomical cuts are only one side of the coin.
 Many parents want their children’s clothes to be bright, unusual, and fashionable.
-Yes, it is fashion that pushes manufacturers to experiment.
-It depends on fashion, which brand will reach the pinnacle of fame and which will not even get into the list of the best.
+Yes, fashion pushes manufacturers to experiment.
+It depends on fashion which brand will reach the pinnacle of fame and which will not even make the list of the best.

-World manufacturers strive to stay on trend, taking into account an extensive list of requirements for children’s clothing.
-Let’s find out who manages it best of all.
+World manufacturers strive to stay on trend, considering an extensive list of requirements for children’s clothing.
+Let’s find out who manages it best.

 GAP

 The American company GAP is not limited to clothing for adults.
-It has a division, GapKids, which is engaged in the production and sale of children’s things – from summer sandals and swimsuits to winter sweaters and down jackets.
-A wide selection of outdoor and home clothing allows you to put together a closet for any season.
+It has a division, GapKids, which produces and sells children’s things – from summer sandals and swimsuits to winter sweaters and down jackets.
+A wide selection of outdoor and home clothing allows you to assemble a closet for any season.

 And, of course, where without jeans?
-It was GAP that popularized them, turning them from working suits into fashionable attributes.
-Denim shorts, skinny jeans, classic cut pants – this is just a small part of what the manufacturer offers.
+GAP popularized them, turning them from working suits into fashionable attributes.
+Denim shorts, skinny jeans, and classic-cut pants are just a small part of what the manufacturer offers.

 Old Navy

-Old Navy is one of the many brands owned by the company GAP.
+Old Navy is one of the many brands owned by GAP.
 It produces relatively affordable clothing for both children and adults.
-Despite the fact that the brand belongs to the mass-market category, its products are of high quality and correspond to modern fashion trends.
+Although the brand belongs to the mass-market category, its high-quality products correspond to modern fashion trends.

 Mango

-Spanish company Mango is known for its love of restrained style, but for children, it made an exception.
+Spanish company Mango is known for its love of restrained style, but it made an exception for children.
 The line of children’s clothes pleases with bright colors and unusual prints that will appeal to the younger generation.
 The assortment is divided into several categories depending on gender and age:

-This is a complete set of clothes, including pajamas, skirts, joggers, jeans, T-shirts, shirts, jackets, coats – in short, everything, right down to underwear and socks.
+This is a complete set of clothes, including pajamas, skirts, joggers, jeans, T-shirts, shirts, jackets, and coats—in short, everything, right down to underwear and socks.

 United Colors of Benetton

 United Colors of Benetton is another clothing manufacturer that has not forgotten about children.
 Every season, they release new collections, adapting to the current trends.
-If in summer it is bright, knitted, and lightweight things, then in winter – cozy soft sweaters and comfortable jackets.
+In summer, their clothing is bright, knitted, and lightweight, and in winter, they offer cozy, soft sweaters and comfortable jackets.

 In addition, this brand is very progressive.
 Among their products, you can find items made of organic cotton grown without pesticides and eco-viscose, which is considered a high-tech material.
 In other words, Benetton produces not only fashionable but also safe clothing.